MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 8. In **Compute**, review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).

     - **VM size:** If you're using assessment recommendations, the VM size dropdown will contain the recommended size.
 Otherwise Azure Migrate picks a size based on the closest match in the Azure subscription.
-Alternatively, pick a manual size in **Azure VM size**.
+Alternatively, pick a manual size in **Azure VM size.**
     - **OS disk:** Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
     - **Availability set:** If the VM should be in an Azure availability set after migration, specify the set.
 The set must be in the target resource group you specify for the migration.